Kerrawesome/bingchilling.media/README.md

 >Bing Chilling Media serves as a proof of concept and does not host, store, or manage any media or streams.
 The content displayed on our platform is sourced from external third-party providers and is presented for demonstration purposes only.
 >
 >We do not endorse or facilitate piracy.
 Any issues related to the content, including copyright disputes or DMCA concerns, should be directed to the appropriate providers.
->
->However, please feel free to reach out at [bingchilling.site@gmail.com](mailto:bingchilling.site@gmail.com).
-We are happy to remove any content that is a copyright concern.